 We already know that the MacBook Air is not ideal for regular 4k video editing.
 But if you are doing only 1080p videos on a MacBook Air, let’s see how different video editing software stack up.

 Related: Is CleanMyMac Safe?
+(The Truth)

 Final Cut Pro X